Magnus Chase and the Gods of Asgard: The Hammer of Thor

 The Hammer of Thor is the second book in the Magnus Chase and the Gods of Asgard series and was released on October 4, 2016.
 In this book, Magnus receives a quest from Otis, Thor's goat and discovers that the hammer of Thor, Mjölnir, is missing.
 He embarks on a quest with Samirah, Hearthstone, Blitzen, and Alex Fierro, a genderfluid child of Loki to retrieve it.
-However, Utgard-Loki reveals that the Giant Thrym has the hammer, and tells the group to retrieve the Skofnung Sword.
-Regular Loki arranges a marriage between Samirah and the Giant so as to free himself with the sword.
+However, the giant Utgard-Loki reveals that the Giant Thrym has the hammer, and tells the group to retrieve the Skofnung Sword.
+The god Loki arranges a marriage between Samirah and the Giant so as to free himself with the sword.
 At the wedding, Alex takes Samirah's place and tries to stop Magnus's Uncle Randolph from freeing Loki.
 However, she fails to do so, and Loki is freed.
 The group is honored for retrieving Thor's hammer but dissatisfied for not stopping Loki, and are given another mission to catch Loki and stop him from bringing about Ragnarök.

 The novel was awarded the 2017 Stonewall Book Award for children's literature.